Liverpool Overhead Railway: Operation

 The railway became popular with tourists.
-A 1902 Liverpool guidebook devoted a whole chapter to viewing and visiting the docks via the overhead railway, and a 1930s poster described it as "the best way to see the finest docks in the world".
+A 1902 Liverpool guidebook devoted a whole chapter to viewing and visiting the docks via the overhead railway, and a 1930s poster described it as "the best way to see the finest docks in the world."
 As of 1919, a total of 18 million passengers used the Overhead Railway each year, 14 million passengers per year, even during the Second World War, and 9 million into the 1950s.

 From 1902, the journey end-to-end journey time was reduced to 22 minutes, but due to increased power and maintenance costs, the trains were then slowed down by six minutes in 1908, and the frequency of trains was increased to one every three minutes during peak times.
-By 1910, the operating hours were unrivaled, providing at least one train every 10 minutes from 4:45 am until 11:33 pm on weekdays.
+By 1910, the operating hours were unrivalled, providing at least one train every 10 minutes from 4:45 am until 11:33 pm on weekdays.